How “Big Guy/Little Guy” Collaboration Can Help MLB Go Yard Again

 Attracting The Next Generation

-In my prior article Pivoting Is Not Just for Basketball Players, I discussed how we can all learn from the MLBPA on the art of pivoting.
-This time the kudos belong strictly to MLB and Mr. Manfred, in particular.
+In my prior article Pivoting Is Not Just for Basketball Players, I discussed how we can all learn from the MLBPA on the art of pivoting and collaborating.
+This time, the kudos belong strictly to MLB and Mr. Manfred, in particular.

 Personally, I was wondering how Commissioner Manfred could reconcile his next generation comments with the fact that sitting directly across the bargaining table were members of the very generation he wants to attract.
-Seems Manfred fully recognizes that MLB players are part of the next generation, too.
-But will he recognize the fastest and best way to get there is through investing in digital platforms and technologies that offer what Dodger CFO Tucker Kain calls supercharged next generation engagement and innovation opportunities.
+It seems Manfred fully recognizes that MLB players are part of the next generation, too.
+But will he recognize the fastest and best way to get there?
+It is through investing in digital platforms and technologies.
+This offers what Dodger CFO Tucker Kain calls supercharged next-generation engagement and innovation opportunities.

-“The sports industry is ripe with opportunities for innovation.
+“The sports industry is ripe with opportunities for innovation and collaboration.
 There are countless ways for new technology to create more powerful consumer experiences, heighten fan engagement, and improve efficiencies.”

 Yet baseball is not alone.
 Whether it’s MLB or the financial services industry, businesses know they need to attract the next generation of lucrative customers.